 Learning to Speak Mandarin in Taiwan

-Learning a new language while travelling is a good way to appreciate culture, customs, and find out more about local people.
+Learning a new language while travelling is an excellent way to appreciate culture, customs, and find out more about local people.

-During my classes, I was surprised to find that with a little-sustained effort on my behalf it was possible to learn sufficient and useful Mandarin that could help me get by.
+During my classes, I was surprised to find that with a little-sustained effort on my behalf it was possible to learn sufficient and useful Mandarin that could help me.

 At the start of every lesson, I was presented with a sheet that included phrases geared for certain social circumstances.